 Pride Counseling offers a safe, discrete and relevant alternative, an unprecedented holistic healing center that eliminates the potential therapist/client barrier of differing sexual orientation.

 Whether you are looking for a traditional, Native American, Buddhist, reality, or environment-based approach to healing and a new life, Pride Counseling will ﬁnd the best ﬁt for your specific needs.
 Pride Counseling‘s goal is to provide affirmative, ethical services and referrals to the Salt Lake City and Utah GLBTQ community.

 Absolutely, in fact many of our clients are heterosexual and often comment that Pride Counseling facilitates a more open and affirming environment for them as well.
-We promote and market to the gay community but are open to all clients interested in our services.
+We promote and market to the LGBTQ community but are open to all clients interested in our services.

 The great thing about Group Counseling is that you get to hear real stories from people going through problems just like you.
 You’ll get honest and relevant feedback, learn new ways of doing things.
 Best of all, sometimes other people come up with ideas and solutions that you may never have thought of.

 Over time you begin to trust the group with your problems and open up to new perspectives and ways of doing things.

 Yes, private and/or couple’s counseling is also available and encouraged when privacy, discretion, and one-on-one interaction is desired.

 Call the office at 801.595.0666 for fee pricing.
 Many insurance coverage plans are available; the full list is here.